- News + Events

 - Apply Now

-Faculty and staff at Ohio University’s Institute for Sustainable Energy and the Environment (ISEE) conduct applied research to develop innovative process technologies that enable the sustainable and economic use of natural and renewable resources for the production of the energy, chemicals, and food our society uses every day.
+At Ohio University’s Institute for Sustainable Energy and the Environment (ISEE), we conduct applied research to develop innovative process technologies that enable the sustainable and economic use of natural and renewable energy resources for the production of fuels, chemicals, and materials that our society depends on.

-Receiving more than $15 million in external funding over the past 10 years, our mission is to develop our students’ professional and research competencies through a supportive environment and state-of-the-art facilities.
+Having received more than $15 million in external research funding over the past 10 years, the Institute aims to develop our students’ professional and research competencies through a supportive environment and state-of-the-art facilities.
 Current research focus areas include wastewater remediation, nutrient recovery/energy production from animal wastes, modular fuels/chemicals production, and algae harvesting.